AB9IL/ESRGAN-Tiling-Script/README.md

 # ESRGAN-Tiling-Script
-Little Python script for ESRGAN ( Enhanced Super-Resolution Generative Adversarial Networks ) for upscaling very large images by tiling them.
+Little Python script for ESRGAN ( Enhanced Super-Resolution Generative Adversarial Networks ) for upscaling very large images or video by tiling them.
 The script use a margin for not seeing the edges between each tiles.

 ## Changes for this fork